mmahditalachi/EGameCafe.Backend/README.md

 # EGameCafe Backend

-EgGane cafe Backend project
+EGameCafe Backend project

 ## What is EGameCafe ?

-EGameCafe is a new kide of gaming social media for auto match making and manul match making base on user gaming exp .
+EGameCafe is a new kind of gaming social media for auto match making and manual match making based on user gaming exp .

 ### Architecture :